openenergymonitor/emonTxFirmware/readme.txt

 emonTx_Temperature - For using multiple DS18B20 temperature sensors on a one-wire bus with emonTx.
 Uses direct addressing method, run the 'temperature search' sketch to find the addresses of the DS18B20 sensors and insert into main example. http://openenergymonitor.org/emon/buildingblocks/DS18B20-temperature-sensing

 Note: CT must be clipped round either the Live or Neutral wire, not both!

+When the example has been succesfully uploaded the green LED should blink quickly once very 10's